Individual Animal Sponsorship

 Meet the Chickens

 We have a number of chickens at Helpers Of Our Farm who live out a happy, pasture and free ranged life.
 Terry (pictured) was rehomed with Helpers Of Our Farm because the owners were moving and could not take their backyard chickens with them.
 All our chickens teach about a chicken’s needs when raising and things we should know when buying our eggs.
 Your sponsorship will care for ALL our chickens!

 Meet the Ducks

 Helpers Of Our Farm has a number of ducks we use to educate with.
-One of our ducks, Waddles (pictured with Pocahontas behind him), was re-homed with HOOF after he recovered from a severe dog attack.
-Waddles has one eye and waddles from the damage to his wing, leg, and side but he is very happy at the sanctuary and very sweet.
 All our ducks now offer teaching on kindness.
+They love to get pet and offer a very calm experience during our teaching programs.
 When you sponsor our ducks, you are sponsoring all of them!

 Smokey was rehomed at Helpers Of Our Farm because his young owner lost interest in him.
 He arrived in a healthy, but unkempt condition and took quite a bit of grooming to get him back to his attractive self.
 He now teaches parents and children about ownership responsibility.